click to download a copy of my resume!

 My work with the ISMART Lab

-so far has been on a project in developing AI for Healthcare.
-This project has called several times upon
+was on a project in developing AI for Healthcare.
+This project had called several times upon

 my understanding of signal processing, and has required me to become familiar with operating much of